jbcodeforce/ML-studies/docs/generativeAI/aws-bedrock.md

 * Customize the existing FM with own documents and labelled data.
 * Integrate and deploy model into the customer applications.
 * Run workload on optimized price/performance ship like Trainium and Inferentia.
+* Foundation model providers will not have access to the customer data / requests.

+## Integration

+Deploy in a single or multi-tenant options.